ruprechtcua/quick-seeker-angular/README.md

 + classification - job posting classification. e.g. 6281 is IT
 + location - job posting location. e.g. 3106 is Victoria

 Currently don't have the list of classification and location which seek.com.au api accepts.
-Crawling can be done do list all possible values.
+TO-DO: Crawling can be done to list all possible values.